sickme/Sick-Beard/readme.md

-# -
-# This fork is no longer maintained, and will be deleted entirely soon (some time in December 2014) - without further notification.
-# Any interested parties are encouraged to fork before then.
-# -
+This is a fork of Sickbear that was origonally forked by Briky.
+It adds better support for torrents, including the ability to add custom RSS feeds (something similar forks of Sickbeard are missing).

 # Sickbeard for Torrents

 This is a fork of the incredible [Sick Beard](https://github.com/midgetspy/Sick-Beard), with some additions regarding torrent support and some other areas.

 Specifically it includes
 * Integrated torrent client (provided python-libtorrent is available).
 Enable it by selecting Config -> Search Settings -> Torrent Method -> Integrated.
 [See here for more info](http://brickybox.com/2013/05/09/sickbeard-with-integrated-torrent-client).
 * Support for Custom RSS Torrent feeds.
 [See here for more info](http://brickybox.com/2013/04/24/sickbeard-manual-rss-custom-torrent-providers).